giros-dit/b5g-across-tc32/README.en.md

 Both the router type <router_type>: `huawei`, and the model type <model_type>: `linear` are the default values used if the input parameters are not specified.

-This script deploys as many models of ML as routers in the network scenario, specified in the [config.json](https://github.com/giros-dit/ACROSS-monitoring-stack/tree/d09a974684f64474f4a4f13ad66ffec70a9ba4fd/Kubernetes/config/config.json) configuration file, all with the same router type <router_type> and model type <model_type> specified as input arguments.
+This script deploys as many ML models as routers in the network scenario, specified in the [config.json](https://github.com/giros-dit/ACROSS-monitoring-stack/tree/d09a974684f64474f4a4f13ad66ffec70a9ba4fd/Kubernetes/config/config.json) configuration file, all with the same router type <router_type> and model type <model_type> specified as input arguments.

-At the same time, there is another script that allows deploying a single model of ML for the router specified as input argument, so that over a stack of deployed models, it is possible to change the router type or model type for any of them, through the script [launch_ml_model.sh](https://github.com/giros-dit/ACROSS-monitoring-stack/tree/d09a974684f64474f4a4f13ad66ffec70a9ba4fd/Kubernetes/scripts/ml_models/launch_ml_model.sh).
+At the same time, there is another script that allows deploying a single ML model for the router specified as input argument, so that over a stack of deployed models, it is possible to change the router type or model type for any of them, through the script [launch_ml_model.sh](https://github.com/giros-dit/ACROSS-monitoring-stack/tree/d09a974684f64474f4a4f13ad66ffec70a9ba4fd/Kubernetes/scripts/ml_models/launch_ml_model.sh).

 ```shell
 ./launch_ml_model.sh <router_id> <router_type> <model_type>